-In this case, please save the pdf form by clicking on the save button on the left upper corner of the form and send it as an attachment by email to email@example.com.
-The same applies for the reference letter form.
+In this case, please save the PDF form by clicking on the save button on the left upper corner of the form and send it as an attachment by email to firstname.lastname@example.org.

 Does HTW Berlin have a TOEFL institution code?

 Yes, we do.
 Our TOEFL institution code is 8405.

 Can I get by in Berlin without prior German knowledge?

 Yes, you can.
 The MIDE programme is taught entirely in English, German is thus not an admission requirement.
 It is worth bearing in mind, however, that daily life will be a lot easier if you can learn some basic German.
 Please note that for some countries of origin, knowledge of German is a requirement for obtaining a German visa.

 Is it possible to learn German at HTW Berlin parallel to my course?